- A level requirements: BBB

 The qualifications and exam results you'll need to apply for this course.

 NHS Values will be assessed in all areas of an application, including UCAS Personal Statement and at interview.
-For more details, please download our explanation of Value Based Recruitment.
+For more details, please view the NHS Value Based Recruitment.

 Previous certificated /experiential learning is recognised and may be accepted as meeting some programme outcomes.
 This may include both theory and practice achievement.
 The Nursing and Midwifery Council states that recognition of prior learning that is capable of being mapped to the Standards of Proficiency for Registered Nurses and programme outcomes should be permitted for up to a maximum of fifty percent of the programme.